-- The Westin Huntsville – This 4-star hotel is a well rated high-end downtown hotel with everything you need for a comfortable stay including an indoor and outdoor pool, fitness center, business center, on-site bar and restaurant, free parking, and room service.
+- The Westin Huntsville – This 4-star hotel is a well rated high-end hotel with everything you need for a comfortable stay including an indoor and outdoor pool, fitness center, business center, on-site bar and restaurant, free parking, and room service.
 Next to the Research Park and the Bridge Street Towne Center shopping mall.

-- Element Huntsville – This hotel 3-star hotel is located right next to the above Westin and is another well-reviewed option in Huntsville, offering easy walking access to the downtown sites, as well as free bike rental, free parking, and a pet-friendly policy
+- Element Huntsville – This hotel 3-star hotel is located right next to the above Westin and is another well-reviewed option in Huntsville, offering easy walking access to the Bridge Street Towne Center, as well as free bike rental, free parking, a seasonal pool, and a pet-friendly policy.

 - The Clarion Inn Huntsville – A great value option 3-star option offers an outdoor pool, fridge/microwaves in each room, breakfast, free parking, and fitness center.
 A 10 minutes drive from downtown Huntsville and the U.S. Space and Rocket Center.

 - Vrbo is a good option if you are seeking a room or apartment in Huntsville, you can check local listings here.

 Where to Eat in Huntsville?